 Leadership Academy for Women in Science and Engineering

-The LAWISE Task Force is exploring new programs that provide training to, and increase the numbers of, women science and engineering leaders at the national laboratories.
-It is working to build a network of support for early-career women in STEM and to honor outstanding female STEM leaders.
+The LAWISE Task Force is exploring new programs that provide training to, and increase the numbers of, women scientific and engineering leaders (as well as their allies of all genders) at the national laboratories.
+It is also working to help honor and build a network of support for leaders in STEM.
 Read more about LAWISE.

 Argonne is making significant research contributions to advance radioisotope production and purification technologies, and UChicago offers a broad spectrum of basic, translational, and clinical research environment and expertise in radiochemistry, cellular, preclinical, and clinical trial studies.
 JTFI funded a joint year 1 research project on scandium radiotheranostics to improve the diagnosis and therapy of advanced prostate cancer.
 This year, JTFI has funded a new project on developing novel radiotheranostics for improved diagnosis and therapy of neuroendocrine tumors, which involve many types of cancer.